daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 Now we're going to do a neat trick that will check our remaining number_range for non-primes, and allow us to eliminate them.
 For the prime number we just checked (in this first case it was the number 2), we want to generate all the multiples of that number up to our upper range (in our case, 20).

-We're going to again use a set rather than a list, because it allows us some special functionality that we'll use soon, which is the magic of this approach.
+We're going to again use a set rather than a list.
+A set allows us some special functionality that we'll use soon, which is the magic of this approach.

 ```ruby
 multiples = set(range(prime*2, n+1, prime))